-It is recommended (not required) that Carolinas Geographic Union clubs provide an Athletic Trainer, EMT, Paramedic, or other certified medical staff member for all matches.
+It is required that Carolinas Geographic Rugby Union (“CGRU”) clubs provide an Athletic Trainer, EMT, Paramedic, or other certified medical staff member for all matches.
 This is important for the safety and well being of all players involved in the match and a requirement of the USA Rugby insurance policy.
-We also recommend that clubs have an Emergency Action Plan in place in the event of emergencies.
+It is also a requirement that clubs have an Emergency Action Plan in place in the event of emergencies.

 This guide consolidates information to encourage every program to follow a baseline of safety considerations.
 With preventative measures in place, athletes and parents can find security in knowing the risk of injury is significantly reduced through responsible preparation.

 Emergency Action Plan Development

 Each program needs an established emergency plan unique to each place of assembly.
 The action plan includes naming the individual trained to assess the situation, secondary assessment, 911 involvement protocol, parental contact responsibility, directions/contact information for the nearest hospital, and notation of a volunteer responsible for accompanying the injured athlete to the hospital.
 A detailed emergency action plan should be drafted prior to any activity, reviewed by all medical staff and made available on-site as a reference.

 In developing an action plan, it is important to recruit all necessary medical staff and volunteers.
 Finding the right medical personnel can pose a challenge in terms of financial constraints and availability.
 Developing a strong relationship with local area sports medicine and physical therapy clinics can help solve this issue.
 A program might offer to refer all players and family members who need treatment in exchange for services from dedicated medical professionals.
 By any means necessary a program should aspire to provide at minimum a Certified Athletic Trainer and ideally an appointed Medical Director, ATC and EMT at all major events.

 The USA Rugby EAP template can be found HERE.